 How important is a well-developed network with charging stations?

 A key factor why electric mobility with Tesla works so well is the supercharger charging station network.
 Anyone who can charge at home is seldom dependent on the Supercharger in everyday life with a Tesla.
 But on long-distance journeys, the network impresses with its reliability and simplicity of use and cost accounting.
 Above all, however, by the high density of charging stations.

 Do I need to purchase a Tesla with free Supercharging?

 Older Model S and Model X are still sold privately with a free supercharger option.
 For new cars, this is currently no longer available and will probably not be free again in the future.
-How important free supercharging is, of course, depends very much on user behaviour.
+How important free supercharging is, of course, depends very much on user behavior.
 Anyone who drives an extremely long distance can of course benefit financially from the elimination of fuel costs.

 Those who cannot charge at home and plan to do this on the supercharger instead, will of course also be better off financially with free supercharging.
-However, this is not the basic idea of the Supercharger shop network, which is actually only intended for long-distance travel.
-Many Tesla drivers get annoyed when the charging stations are blocked by so-called “locals”, who take over the charging stations from the long distance drivers.
+However, this is not the basic idea of the Supercharger shop network, which is only intended for long-distance travel.
+Many Tesla drivers get annoyed when the charging stations are blocked by so-called “locals”, who take over the charging stations from the long-distance drivers.
 With the electricity tariffs on the Tesla website you can calculate whether free supercharging is really worth it.
-In addition you get a free supercharging credit for 1500 km for new car orders via a Tesla referral link.
+In addition, you get a free supercharging credit for 1500 km for new car orders via a Tesla referral link.